zookeh/LibreWolf-Firefox-Start-Page/README.md

 # LibreWolf-Firefox-Start-Page
-This is a start page html program for LibreWolf, or other FireFox based systems.
+This is a start page html program for LibreWolf, or other FireFox based browsers.

 # How to recreate
 Download the code as a ZIP file,